 Appealing a Citation

 The appeal process allows a customer to appeal a parking citation believed to have been issued in error.
-The appeal form must be completed within 10 calendar days of the issue date of the citation.
-Appeals that are submitted beyond the 10 day period or appeals that are vague or incomplete will be rejected.
+The appeal form must be completed within 30 calendar days of the issue date of the citation.
+Appeals that are submitted beyond the 30 day period or appeals that are vague or incomplete will be rejected.
 Valid documentation of the evidence must be provided when the appeal is submitted.
-When appealing pay by space violations, please submit your receipt.
-Copies of bank statements will not be accepted.

 The following reasons are considered as frivolous and not valid as a basis for appeal:

 - Lack of knowledge of the regulations, for example, new to campus or have not reviewed regulations;